Delta-Trolling-Technologies/EpicEscapeGaem/README.md

 **[DOWNLOAD NOW!!1!](https://github.com/Delta-Trolling-Technologies/EpicEscapeGaem/releases/latest/launcher.exe/download)**

-*Protip: No install required for the launcher and the game is installed locally (appdata/roaming/EEG)*
+- *No install required for the launcher and the game is installed locally (appdata/roaming/EEG)*

-Really hard game with challenges and unusual crap and dad jokes, with a little sprinkle of memes.
+- Supports almost all Windows based computers and cpu architectures

 **[Have an idea?
 Click here!](https://github.com/Delta-Trolling-Technologies/EpicEscapeGaem/issues/new/choose)**